dsehnal/LiteMol/README.md

 Any subsequent full LiteMol builds can be done using just the command

     gulp

-To rebuild just the ``Viewer`` and the examples, it is possible to use

-    gulp ViewerAndExamples
-    gulp Web

 To build the minified version of the plugin and the stylesheets, use